DiaLeor/linear-regression/README.txt

     -

 -- HRs-wins.png
-- Scatter plot of the relationship between home runs and wins
+- scatter plot of the relationship between home runs and wins

 -- SBs-wins.png
-- Scatter plot of the relationship between stolen bases and wins
+- scatter plot of the relationship between stolen bases and wins

 -- BBs-wins.png
-- Scatter plot of the relationship between bases on balls and wins
+- scatter plot of the relationship between bases on balls and wins

 -- fathers-sons-heights.png
-- Scatter plot of the relationship between fathers' and sons' heights
+- scatter plot of the relationship between fathers' and sons' heights

 .
 ..